zhwpeng/flink-app/README.md

 ```

 1. OrdersGeneratorJob.java: Use DataGenerator connector to generate mock data.
-2. OrdersJoinProductsJob.java: Join DataStream orders with products.
+2. OrdersJoinProductsJob.java: Join orders with products.
 If corresponding products are not available, orders will be buffered.
 3. OrdersAggregateJob.java: Calculate total order values by incremental aggregation (ReduceFunction follows by ProcessWindowFunction).
 We also use side-output to capture late orders.
+4. OrdersTopJob.java: List top 3 popular product by Sliding Window and AggregateFunction and WindowFunction.